How to Improve GRE Verbal Section by 18 Points?

 Vocabulary:

 I completed a set in almost 4-5 days.
-On the first day I selected 10-15 words and looked up their meanings in context from vocabulary.com.
-In vocabulary.com there are some more synonyms of the words.
+On the first day, I selected 10-15 words and looked up their meanings in context from Scholar Den Vocabulary.
+On Scholar Den, there are synonyms of the words.
 I wrote down each GRE word with its synonym in my portable diary.
 This helped me in learning more words at the same time.
-Moreover, for more clarification and proper usage, I sometimes read the sentences from the website which were chosen from various media sources.
+Moreover, for more clarification and proper usage, I sometimes read the sentences from the website, which were chosen from various media sources.

-Most importantly revision of vocabulary is very important.
-I revised it at night before sleeping and on the next day when I woke up before doing any other task.
-After completing each deck, I invested the next day of my whole assigned vocabulary learning time in revising that deck rather than learning new words.
+Most importantly, revision of vocabulary is very important.
+I revised it at night before sleeping and the next day when I woke up before doing any other task.
+After completing each deck, I invested the next day of my assigned vocabulary learning time in revising that deck rather than learning new words.

 Reading Comprehension: